 For us the solution was easy: we created an Action that can read and write data from another Neo4j database, thus enabling analysts to work in one place but with direct access to several Neo4j resources, both to surface data (read) and to annotate data (write).

 Not much time passed until our CTO, Christophe Willemsen sent me a video: Pac-Man chasing a car in the Hume Visualisation canvas.
 I laughed out loud, partly because it was funny, partially because Christophe had just completed the proof of concept for a problem many of our customers face: how can data changes be observed in real time?
 Christophe created an Action that refreshes its results automatically in a set interval, let’s say every 30 seconds.
 This way data changes can be tracked as they happen, developments can be followed, and we can see if Pac-Man catches up with the car.

 At the beginning of the text, I mentioned that a Cypher-savvy person usually creates actions, often a user with administrator rights in Hume.
-We have spent a bit of time improving the user experience for those users in the last few months, and with Hume 2.11 they can define the visibility of Actions per Perspective in Hume, which enables them to tailor the exploration experience for analysts in a given Perspective.
+We improved the user experience for those users, and since Hume 2.11 they can define the visibility of Actions per Perspective.
+This enables them to tailor the exploration experience for analysts in a given Perspective.

 In this video, you can see how an Action is assigned to a Perspective and how an analyst can choose the Action when using a specific Perspective.

 We will focus on users like me: despite working with Hume for about twelve months, I am still not good at Cypher, and I feel that it will stay that way.
 Many users of Hume share my skill set, and it is important to us to enable them to create their own Actions without knowledge of a query language.